hyperledger/aries-rfcs/features/0044-didcomm-file-and-mime-types/README.md

 `Sign to *.dse`, and `Find definition of protocol`.

-As a general rule, DIDComm messages that are being sent in production use cases of DID communication should be stored in encrypted form (`*.dee`) at rest.
+As a general rule, DIDComm messages that are being sent in production use cases of DID communication should be stored in encrypted form (`*.dee`) at least.
 There are cases where this might not be preferred, e.g., providing documentation of the format of message or during a debugging scenario using [message tracing](../0034-message-tracing/README.md).
 However, these are exceptional cases.
 Storing meaningful `*.dm` files